openvinotoolkit/open_model_zoo/data/datasets.md

         * `Main/test.txt` - image sets file for detection tasks

 ### Datasets in dataset_definitions.yml
 * `VOC2007_detection` used for evaluation models on VOC2007 dataset for object detection task.
-Background label + label map with 20 object categories are used. (model examples: [mobilenet-ssd](../models/public/mobilenet-ssd/README.md), [ssd300](../models/public/ssd300/README.md))
+Background label + label map with 20 object categories are used. (model example: [yolo-v1-tiny-tf](../models/public/yolo-v1-tiny-tf/README.md))
 * `VOC2007_detection_no_bkgr` used for evaluation models on VOC2007 dataset for object detection tasks.
-Label map with 20 object categories is used.(model examples: [yolo-v1-tiny-tf](../models/public/yolo-v1-tiny-tf/README.md))
+Label map with 20 object categories is used.(model example: [yolo-v1-tiny-tf](../models/public/yolo-v1-tiny-tf/README.md))

 ## SYGData0829